CartoDB/carto-workshop/03-cartography/resources/cartocss.md

 cartocss-property; /* comment */
 ```

-In the following example, there are user comments entered in the marker-line-color, marker-placement, marker-width, and marker-fill CartoCSS properties.
+In the following example, there are user comments entered in the `marker-line-color`, `marker-placement`, `marker-width`, and `marker-fill` CartoCSS properties.

 ```css
 /** simple visualization */